Cron (timer) triggers

 Using an asterisk in the 5th field (month), would indicate every month.

-Slash (/) Slashes are used to describe increments of ranges.
+Slash (/) Slashes describe increments of ranges.

 For example 3-59/15 in the 1st field (minutes) would indicate the 3rd minute of the hour and every 15 minutes thereafter.